Hossam-Yassin/WareHouse-FrontEnd/docs/README.txt

 Please connect to the front-end repository and pull the latest code and ensure to install all dependencies that required by this project , you can check all project dependencies in the package.json file

+to start you application :
+1- move to the folder that contain the code
+2- run command : npm install
+3- run command : npm start

 Note: